-The downside is that, if the home is viewed by itself, they will depreciate, much like that of a new vehicle purchase.
+The downside is that, if the home is viewed by itself, it will depreciate, much like that of a new vehicle purchase.

-Whether you buy new or used, in a manufactured home park or on your own land, manufactured homes provide the highest value of any housing option in the United States as this time.
+Whether you buy new or used, in a manufactured home park, or on your own land, manufactured homes provide the highest value of any housing option in the United States at this time.

 If you are willing to take the good with the bad then do yourself a favor and take a look at purchasing a manufactured home for your next home purchase!